Saxophone Fingering Chart

 5. Place your ring finger on the 3th key from the top

-Top Left hand side keys on the Alto Saxophone
+Top Left hand palm keys on Saxophone

 These 3 keys are also referred to as the “palm keys” on saxophone.
 They are only used when playing the highest notes on the sax.
 However, If you are having trouble playing any other note on your saxophone you should double check that you are not accidentally pushing one of these palm keys by mistake.
 It's a common issue that most beginner saxophone players run into before getting a hang on how to hold the saxophone correctly.No worries, You'll figure it out.